mahmudamatullah/s3-to-redshift-data-pipeline/README.md

 3. **DAG 2 – S3 → Redshift Load:**
    - Loads the Parquet files into Redshift
    - Appends new records to the existing warehouse records
-4. Data becomes available for analytics
+4. Data is now available for analytics

 ## Tech Stack
-Python
+Python (Faker),
-Faker
-AWS Wrangler
+AWS Wrangler,
-Terraform
+Terraform,
-AWS S3, IAM
+AWS S3, IAM,
-Amazon Redshift Serverless
+Amazon Redshift Serverless,
-Apache Airflow
+Apache Airflow,
-Docker
+Docker.

 ## How to Run